dasch-swiss/dsp-api/docs/01-introduction/example-project.md

 it means that a resource of this type may have, or must have, a certain number of instances of the specified property.
 For example, `incunabula:book` has cardinalities saying that a book must have at least one title and at most one publication date.
-In the Knora API version 1, the word 'occurrence' is used instead of 'cardinality'.
+In the DSP-API version 1, the word 'occurrence' is used instead of 'cardinality'.

 The OWL cardinalities supported by Knora are described in